input-output-hk/atala-prism/credentials-verification/docs/cardano/run-cardano.md

 Open https://testnets.cardano.org/en/cardano/tools/faucet/ page, paste the address, and request funds.

-Note that this is a new faucet, and it only allows one request every 24 hours.
+Note that the faucet only allows one request per user every 24 hours.
 If your request fails because of the rate limit, you can ask a teammate to transfer you some funds, so you can test.